 This document is divided in the following way.
-Section 2 describes the different Speex features and defines some terms that will be used in later sections.
-Section 4 provides information about the standard command-line tools, while 5 contains information about programming using the Speex API.
+Section 2 describes the different Speex features and defines many basic terms that are used throughout this manual.
+Section 4 documents the standard command-line tools provided in the Speex distribution.
+Section 5 includes detailed instructions about programming using the libspeex API.
 Section 6 has some information related to Speex and standards.

-The three last sections describe the internals of the codec and require some signal processing knowledge.
+The three last sections describe the algorithms used in Speex.
+These sections require signal processing knowledge, but are not required for merely using Speex.
+They are intended for people who want to understand how Speex really works and/or want to do research based on Speex.
 Section 7 explains the general idea behind CELP, while sections 8 and 9 are specific to Speex.
-Note that if you are only interested in using Speex, those three last sections are not required.

-2 Codec description
+2. Codec description